Walktheworld/Food-Truck-project/README.md

 ## Introduction

 Welcome to Belch it, where we are building the most extensive brewery database for users to share their favorite breweries.
-Once a user has registered, they will have the ability to add a new brewery as well as edit, and delete breweries that they have created.
+Once a user has registered, they will have the ability to add a new brewery as well as edit, and delete breweries that the current user created.
 All registered users will have the abitlty to leave a review on the breweries in the database.

 So drink it, and "Belch it" to the world!